CDL926666/1_TIBS/zongjie.md

 - **Digital Literacy Education**
   The education system should add courses about finding algorithm bias and fake news, to build up citizens’ abilities (like in Estonia).
 Perez, in *Invisible Women*, criticizes that social data and algorithms often ignore diverse groups, and says education should strengthen public awareness of data blind spots.
 - **Open Information Platforms**
-  Set up official platforms to show all legal political ads and data, making it easy for the public to supervise and access information.
+  Set up official platforms to show all legal political ads and data, making it easy for the public to oversight and access information.

 ---